Army looks to bolster digital simulations

 Functional areas will include systems engineering, systems development, configuration management, target generation, controls, interfaces, hardware and software and distributed digital simulations.

-In developing the simulator, the contractor will need to incorporate analog and digital simulators, airborne data collection, test ranges, end-game data collection and lethality.
+In developing the simulator, the contractor will also need to incorporate analog and digital simulators, airborne data collection, test ranges, end-game data collection and lethality.

 This request for information is the start of the market research portion of development of the contract.
 The Army is trying to understand the state of the art for digital simulations and to gather information on the prior experiences of potential bidders.